saxobroko/SaxDocs/docs/PC/Jellyfin/jellyfin.md

 2. Search for "Jellyfin" or click on the Jellyfin icon
 ![](0da188a1-image.png)
 3. The first result will open a Command Prompt window and you should be able to access it.

+##Adding media
+1. Jellyfin will automatically scan the directory A:/Media
+2. Follow [How to add Media](addingmedia.md) to obtain the files